The Security Risks of NTLM: Proceed with Caution

 Figure 1 illustrates this flow:

-- Server generates a random nonce to be encrypted by user
+- The server generates a random nonce to be encrypted by the user

-- The server validates user identity by making sure encrypted challenge was indeed created by the correct user password either by using data in its own SAM database or by forwarding challenge-response pairs for validation in the domain controller
+- The server validates user identity by making sure the encrypted challenge was created by the correct user password – either by using data in its own Security Account Manager (SAM) database or by forwarding challenge-response pairs for validation in the domain controller

 All versions of NTLM use this flow.
 The main difference between versions is that in NTLMv2 the client includes a client nonce and a timestamp.
 This helps with mitigating offline replay attacks.